 This post was originally published on June 16th, 2017.
 However, if you’re looking for a good niche to pursue for Facebook ads clients and you have experience in real estate, we want to help you out.

-We’ve updated the post below with new information and we’re republishing it so you can use the toolkit we’re giving you at the bottom of the post to launch a campaign to get real estate agent clients.
+We’ve updated the post below with new information about FunnelDash and how we recommend getting leads for yourself and your clients.
+We’re republishing this post so you can use the toolkit we’re giving you at the bottom of the post to launch a campaign to get real estate agent clients, and run campaigns to get new buyer and seller leads for those clients.

 Okay, you’re running a Facebook advertising agency, and you’re looking for new clients.
 Perhaps you used to be a real estate professional yourself, so you know the market well.
 You figure, this is an ideal vertical for you, because not only do you speak their language, you know exactly how busy they are.

-Plus, you are well aware that they don’t have the time to learn the basics of running a Facebook ad campaign, much less the advanced techniques.
-You, however, have this knowledge.
+However, you know full-well they don’t have the time to learn the basics of running a Facebook ad campaign, much less the advanced techniques.
+You have this knowledge.
 So, helping your former colleagues in the real estate market would be a smart decision.

 Now that you’ve made this decision, here’s how you do it: